Pameacha Pond

 Pameacha Pond is a body of water in Middletown, Connecticut, located along South Main Street (Route 17).
-The pond exists behind a roughly 10.5 foot high by 83 foot long rough stone dam long.
+The pond exists behind a roughly 10.5 foot high by 83 foot long rough stone dam.
+According to City of Middletown officials, the brownstone dam was privately built for the former Wilcox, Crittenden & Co. factory.
+A 1980 report by the Army Corps of Engineers estimated the structure was built in 1870.
+At the time, the dam was the factory's primary source of water power.

 Inspections

 A 1980 inspection report indicated the dam structure appeared to be in poor condition.
 In 2018, another inspection report promoted the city of Middletown to enter into a consent decree to repair, replace, or remove the dam, as well as repair a sanitary sewer line that passed near the structure.
-A conceptual plan prepared by city that would remove the damn and build a park along the bottom of the former pond met local opposition.
+A conceptual plan prepared by city that would remove the dam and build a park along the bottom of the former pond met local opposition.

+In January 2024, a section of the dam broke open.
+The city's deputy director of public works noted the city already had approved the replacement or restoration of the 150-year-old dam earlier this year.
+He said they are requesting $5 million for the construction component of that work, and design will cost more.